-This crockpot cobbler is made with boxed cake and frozen berries meaning you can make this dessert all year round.
+This crockpot cobbler with cake mix and frozen berries is a delicious dessert you can make all year round.
 It’s the perfect sweet treat to whip up whenever you feel like having a warm, delicious, homemade treat that is simple to make.

 This recipe takes about 3 minutes to prep.
-This easy berry cobbler recipe has that old world taste but without all the fuss.
+This easy berry cobbler recipe has that old-world taste but without all the fuss.
+Crock pot desserts are always the best part of the evening once our family dinner is done.

 Easy Berry Crockpot Cobbler Recipe